 Does my child need to go to a special dentist for children?

-That means that you can bring your child to your own dentist, and they will be well qualified to care for your child's teeth.
+You can confidently bring your child to your own dentist, as they are well-equipped and qualified to provide dental care for children.

-For children with unusual or serious oral health issues or those with disabilities, the specialized training of a pediatric dentist may be very helpful.
+However, for children with unique or complex oral health conditions, as well as those with disabilities, the specialized training of a pediatric dentist can be highly beneficial and valuable.